Effective Date: October 2017

 Revisions to this Notice

 We reserve the right to amend the terms of this Notice.
 If this Notice is revised, the amended terms shall apply to all health information that we maintain, including information about you collected or obtained before the effective date of the revised Notice.
-If the revisions reflect a material change to the use and disclosure of your information, your rights regarding such information, our legal duties, or other privacy practices described in the Noticea, we will promptly distribute the revised Notice, post it in the waiting area of our office, and make copies available to our patients and others, and post it on our website.
+If the revisions reflect a material change to the use and disclosure of your information, your rights regarding such information, our legal duties, or other privacy practices described in the Noticea, we will promptly distribute the revised Notice, post it in the waiting area of our office, and make copies available to our clients and others, and post it on our website.